cobwebch/linkhandler/README.md

 }
 ```

-## Warning
+## Missing Feature

-Warning!
-Some of the new features are still missing, like softrefs and the
-modification of the "Save and show" button.
+The last missing feature in this version is the handling of the "Save and show" button.